 Less said, sooner mended

-Another of Ma Ingalls’ old sayings.
-If you find yourself in a messy situation, you can cause yourself more heartache and harm if you keep it stirred up.
-Let it alone and it will die a natural death.
+Another of Ma Ingalls’ old sayings is that if you find yourself in a messy situation, you can cause yourself more heartache and harm if you keep it stirred up.
+Let it alone, and it will die a natural death.

 A month of Sundays

-In the old days, there were so many religious rules about what could and could not be done on Sunday.
-This made the day seem so long, especially to children.
-So of course, this phrase is used to indicate a long, slow period of time.
+In the old days, there were many religious rules about what could and could not be done on Sunday.
+This made the day seem long, especially for children.
+So, of course, this phrase is used to indicate a long, slow period of time.

 By hook or by crook